skt-t1-byungi/jQuery.stringWidth/readme.md

 jQuery.ellipsisWidth
 ==============================
-jQuery plugin for dynamic ellipsis effect. (not used css)
+jQuery plugin for dynamic ellipsis effect (not used css), and stringWidth. (bonus)

 Browser support
 ---